 Utilization is outside optimal limits.
 Monitor the volume growth and look at cleaning up unnecessary files and moving non-essential data to other storage.

 81 – 100%

 Volume is becoming critical.
 Snapshots will start to fail, disk queue lengths will increase.
 Create space.

 Figure 1 illustrates the data flow for the ShadowSnap Agent.

 1. After the server has been checked, you can run the installer.
-Go to download.datto.com and click the ShadowSnap button under Backup Agent Download.
+Go to download.datto.com, scroll down to Additional downloads, and click ShadowSnap Installer.
 When the installer finishes downloading, run the executable with Administrator privileges.
-Running the installer without elevated privileges may result in the installer exiting with the error "ShadowProtect installation failed."
+Running the installer without elevated privileges may cause the installer to exit with the error "ShadowProtect installation failed."